ErnestoTz-WR/Udemy-VueJS-Maximilian/02-Basics&CoreConcepts/README.md

 # Introduction

-We can use Vue only for:
+We can use Vue for:
 - Widgets - little parts on the website.
 - "Single-Page-Application" - The whole is created by a view.